Moths of North Carolina

 Habitats: All of our records come from sites above 4,000' in elevation, with the majority coming from a site where Bigtooth Aspen (Populus grandidentata) is present; the other comes from a wet pasture.

-Larval Host Plants: Apparently unrecorded, but Lafontane (1987) noted that it occurs in the Great Plains region in association with groves of Aspen, Cottonwood, and Ponderosa Pine.
-Given that our own records come primarily from a site where Bigtooth Aspen is present, species of Aspen (or possibly other species of Poplars) seem possible as the host plants for this species. - View
+Larval Host Plants: Host plants are apparently unrecorded, but Lafontaine (1987) noted that it occurs in the Great Plains region in association with groves of aspen, cottonwood, and Ponderosa Pine.
+Given that our own records come primarily from a site where Bigtooth Aspen (Populus grandidentata) is present, species of aspen (or possibly other species of poplars) seem possible as the host plants for this species. - View

 Wikipedia